-In some industries, customers traditionally pay the supplier in advance for at least part of the price of goods or services before receiving anything.
-Consultants, architects, and many kinds of the Indian travel industry, shows how a plucky entrepreneur named Vinay Gupta started a business using his customers' deposits and grew it from scratch in 2006 into India's largest travel business by 2013, with more than half a billion dollars in sales.6 Its pay-in-advance model has served Via, and its travel agent customers, very well!
+We examine pay-in-advance models in Chapter 4.
+The amazing story of little-known Via.com, the "Intel Inside" of the Indian travel industry, shows how a plucky entrepreneur named Vinay Gupta started a business using his customers' deposits and grew it from scratch in 2006 into India's largest travel business by 2013, with more than half a billion dollars in sales.
+Its pay-in-advance model has served Via, and its travel agent customers, very well!